Tôn Thất Đính: Xá Lợi Pagoda

-In August 1958, Đính was made the commander of the II Corps, which oversaw the Central Highlands region mainly inhabited by indigenous tribes.
+In August 1958, Đính was made the commander of the II Corps, which oversaw the Central Highlands region, mainly inhabited by indigenous tribes.
 He was based in the mountainous town of Pleiku and oversaw the surrounding region and the lowlands to the north of the capital of Saigon.
-This put him in control of the 5th, 22nd and 23rd Divisions, one third of the divisions in the country.
-At the time, the CIA had been training Montagnard tribesmen under the Village Defense Program (later to become the Civilian Irregular Defense Group) with the stated intention of resisting communist infiltration, but Đính regarded it was an attempt to divide and conquer and undermine him.
+This put him in control of the 5th, 22nd, and 23rd Divisions, one-third of the divisions in the country.
+At the time, the CIA had been training Montagnard tribesmen under the Village Defense Program (later to become the Civilian Irregular Defense Group) with the stated intention of resisting communist infiltration, but Đính regarded it as an attempt to divide and conquer and undermine him.
 He estimated that 18,000 tribesmen had been armed, and said to Ngô Đình Nhu – one of Diệm's younger brothers and his chief adviser – that "the Americans have put an army at my back".
 CIA officer Lucien Conein admitted years afterwards that Đính's claim was correct; that Nhu and Diệm had no previous idea of what the Americans had been doing. Đính wrote to Diệm to complain that his units were being weakened by the policy of promoting officers for political reasons, despite having been a beneficiary himself of this non-merit-based policy.

 The reorganisation of the corps boundaries in December 1962 created a fourth region.
 The entire region surrounding the capital, Saigon, came under the purview of the III Corps, whereas the previous arrangement saw two corps controlling the regions to the north and south of the capital.
-As a key supporter of Diệm, Đính was named commander of the III Corps, because the Ngô family trusted him to defend them in the face of any coup attempts.
-Under the III Corps were the 5th and the 25th Divisions, which were located in Biên Hòa and Cu Chi, on the north-eastern and north-western outskirts of Saigon respectively.
+As a key supporter of Diệm, Đính was named commander of the III Corps because the Ngô family trusted him to defend them in the face of any coup attempts.
+Under the III Corps were the 5th and 25th Divisions, located in Biên Hòa and Cu Chi, on the north-eastern and north-western outskirts of Saigon, respectively.